mathiasrichter/shapiro/README.md

 ## Shapiro UI
 Shapiro provides a minimal UI available at `/welcome/`.
 Any `GET`request to `/` without a schema name to retrieve will also redirect to the UI.
 The ui lists all schemas served by Shapiro at a given point in time and allows to full-text-search schema content.
+The Shapiro UI also renders models/schemas/ontologies as HTML.

 ## Installing and running Shapiro
 1. Clone the Shapiro repository.